 This biennial Prize, the most important of its kind in the UK, celebrates and fosters the best emerging stage designers through collaboration with professional theatre, dance and opera companies.

 for STAGE DESIGN

-The Linbury Prize is a unique opportunity for graduating designers and offers twelve finalists the chance to work with some of the UK's leading theatre, opera and dance companies.
+The Linbury Prize is a unique opportunity for emerging designers and offers twelve prize recipients the chance to work with some of the UK's leading theatre, opera and dance companies.

 Founded in 1987 by Anya Sainsbury, The Linbury Prize for Stage Design has helped discover and launch the careers of over 200 talented young stage designers.
 It offers an unparrelled opportunity for exposure and success at a pivotal moment in their careers.